 Massachusetts Institute of Technology

-Dr. Jacks is also David H. Koch Professor of Biology and director of the David H. Koch Institute for Integrative Cancer Research at MIT.
+Dr. Jacks is the David H. Koch Professor of Biology and the director of the David H. Koch Institute for Integrative Cancer Research at MIT.

 In high school, Tyler Jacks dismantled two nonworking Volkswagen Beetles to see how the various parts functioned.
 "Now I'm doing the same thing at the cellular level," says Jacks, who takes cancer pathways apart, step by step.
 Using novel mouse models or their cells, he tries to understand what cancer genes normally do and what happens when they are mutated.

 Jacks began cancer research as a Harvard sophomore, when he studied leukemia cell lines.
 "I was enthralled with the power of molecular genetics and molecular biology because one could begin to manipulate cells in order to ask specific questions about gene expression control or cellular functions," he says.

 By the time Jacks finished his postdoctoral work at MIT's Whitehead Institute, he had developed several mutant mice.
 One strain contained a faulty retinoblastoma gene, which is responsible for a rare childhood eye cancer.
 These mice could pass the mutation to their offspring, moreover.
 So when Jacks established his own lab at MIT in 1992, he decided to focus on these models and develop more.
 One of his most important contributions has been models that more accurately mimic human cancers.
 Thus, their mutations appear suddenly and only in certain cells, and those cells are surrounded by normal tissue.
 Previously, cancer genes had been expressed at abnormally high levels in animal models and were active in every cell of a target tissue.